ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 point to the same location.
 For the gold-annotated TLUnified, our unseen test set has 784 documents.

+{% include table-caption.html caption="Performance comparison for the word vector and transformer-based pipelines.
+Evaluated on the unseen test set." %}

 | Pipeline                 | Precision       | Recall          | F1-score        |
 |--------------------------|-----------------|-----------------|-----------------|
 | tl_tlunified_lg          | 0.75±0.01 | 0.83±0.02 | 0.79±0.01 |
 | tl_tlunified_trf (base)  | 0.85±0.00 | 0.84±0.02 | 0.84±0.02 |
 | tl_tlunified_trf (large) | 0.88±0.02 | 0.88±0.00 | 0.88±0.00 |

-**Table 11:**  Performance comparison for the word vector and transformer-based pipelines.
-Evaluated on the unseen test set.
-{:style="text-align: center;"}

 The scores are what we expect.
 All pipelines dropped their performance when they encountered previously unseen entities.
 However, note that the transformer